RAVE and Alertus

 At Ferris, this process was streamlined to authorize the Ferris Police Department to disseminate emergency messaging information.
 Two new policies were created to train all police officers and student dispatchers to disseminate emergency information as quickly as possible.
 Here is how this protocol works:

-- The department receives emergency information at our 24 hour dispatch or from the Mecosta County Central Dispatch Center (911).
+- The department receives emergency information at our 24 hour dispatch or from the Meceola Consolidated Dispatch Center (911).